 Vending machines are available in the waiting area but if you are a patient, please do not eat or drink anything unless you have checked with the triage nurse.

 Physician, radiology services and hospital services are each billed separately, in accordance with Maryland law.
-Physician services are provided by Osler Drive Emergency Physicians Association (ODEPA), and radiology services are provided by Advanced Radiology, Inc. Please be aware that state legislation requires hospitals to bill treatment within an emergency department at hospital-based rates regardless of whether the treatment is rendered in the Urgent or Emergent care areas.
+Physician services are provided by Osler Drive Emergency Physicians Association (ODEPA), and radiology services are provided by Advanced Radiology, Inc. Please be aware that state legislation requires hospitals to bill treatment within an The Harry and Jeanette Weinberg Emergency Department at hospital-based rates regardless of whether the treatment is rendered in the Urgent or Emergent care areas.
 Insurance carriers may vary in their reimbursement for these services.